dmmnjaws/PAv-2020-2021-Julia-Parasitizing-Java/README.md

 ## COMPARING LoadOnDemand and LoadOnStartup

+**Brief summary of the two approaches:**

+- LoadOnDemand: This was the first approach we implemented.
+In this approach, the generic function that reifies a Java Class' methods with a given name is generated whenever a method with said name and said class as receiver is invoked using Java-Parazite Julia.
+This however limits the use of Java-Parazite Julia to continuous operations in the REPL, as any invocation to a Java method within Julia code will result in an error upon evaluation of said Julia code, stating the method (representing the Java method in Julia) doesn't exist yet.

+- LoadOnStartUp: This was the second approach we implemented, in particular as an idea to solve the limitation of the previous approach regarding the evaluation of Julia functions with nested calls to Java methods.
+In this approach, the generic function that reifies a Java Class' methods with a given name is generated whenever said class is imported to Julia (thru the jimport method we defined).
+When a class is jimported, ALL of it's methods are "imported" to Java, meaning all generic functions and specialized methods are imported.

+\
 Benchmarks were run in three different machines:

 | ID | CPU | RAM | DISK |